-I’ve decided to go deep on a journey to search and share methods to help children understand the importance of self-love and giving.
+I’ve decided to go deep on a journey to search for and share methods to help children understand the importance of self-love and giving.

 There are many classic children’s books that teach concepts such as love, respecting others and giving.
 Some great examples are:

 Horton Hears Who! by Dr. Seuss